 - In a large bowl, mix together a combination of crushed garlic cloves, lemon juice, olive oil, and salt.*

-- This step gets the chicken wings slightly wet so the starch will adhere to the skin.
+- This step gets the wings slightly wet so the starch will adhere to the skin.

-- Only add salt to the mix if your lemon pepper seasoning is salt-free.
-See below for more information.
+- Remember, only add salt to the mix if your lemon pepper seasoning is salt-free.

-- In a small bowl, whisk together tapioca starch and lemon pepper seasoning.
-Sprinkle mixture over the chicken wings and toss to coat completely.
+- In a small bowl, whisk together cornstarch and lemon pepper seasoning.
+Sprinkle mixture over the chicken and toss to coat completely.

-- You can also use corn starch or arrowroot starch in this step.
+- You can also use arrowroot or tapioca starch in this step.

-- The starch gives the baked chicken wings their crispy coating, so DO NOT SKIP THIS STEP!
+- The starch gives the chicken wings their crispy coating, so DO NOT SKIP THIS STEP!

-- Place your coated lemon pepper wings on a parchment paper lined baking sheet in a SINGLE layer.
+- Place the coated wings on a parchment paper lined baking sheet in a SINGLE layer.

-- Be careful not to overlap the chicken wings for the most crispy skin!
+- Be careful not to overlap them for the most crispy skin!

 How Long to Bake Chicken Wings